Frequently Asked Questions

 Do you offer free shipping?

-We offer free shipping on Force of Nature Starter Kits to anywhere within the Continental United States, plus Hawaii, Puerto Rico, American Samoa, the US Virgin Islands, Quebec and Ontario.
+We offer free shipping on Force of Nature Starter Kits to anywhere within the Continental United States, plus Hawaii, Puerto Rico, American Samoa and the US Virgin Islands.

 How do I purchase additional capsules?